 Beckett in Till Death Do Us Part, Season 4 Episode 11.

-The episode’s review is not by me but Stephanie Krikorian.
+The episode’s review is not mine but Stephanie Krikorian.

 There’s a wedding, a juice cleanse and a dead pick-up artist on a fruit cart on this week’s “Castle.”